DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/topology-views.md

 ### Location of wrapper topology widget

 Wrapper topology widget is situated on the left of the GL widget.
-It is either completely or hidden by the topology button.
+It is either visible or hidden by the topology button.
 This way, the topology tree will perfectly match with (possibly rearranged) CPU graphs of a stream.

 ### Creating a topology widget

+Topology widgets are created from a stream's topology configuration.
+Every topology widget should have a corresponding toplogy confguration and vice-versa, which it can communicate with.
+E.g. HwlocNUMATopologyConfig use KsStreamNUMATopology.
+As only Hwloc's NUMA topology is supported, only its creation will be explained.
-Topology widgets are created from a stream's topology configuration, namely from its brief topology data.
-Giving these to the constructor of a topology widget will then construct the topology tree, first layer being the root with a machine node (which also represents the stream, but uses hwloc terminology, hence "machine"), then construction is something like depth-first search:
+KsStreamNUMATopology needs a brief topology to be created, which only HwlocNUMATopologyConfig can provide.
+Giving these to the constructor of the topology widget will then construct the topology tree, first layer being the root with a machine node (which also represents the stream, but uses hwloc terminology, hence "machine"), then construction is something like depth-first search: